 My team are new and don’t think they’ll be ready to compete at the tournament.
 Can we pull out?

-As long as your team have made an effort at tackling the Project and Robot Game in the spirit of the Core Values, they will learn a lot from attending the tournament and will enjoy the day.
+As long as your team have made an effort at tackling the Innovation Project and Robot Game in the spirit of the Core Values, they will learn a lot from attending the tournament and will enjoy the day.

-The aim of the tournament is to celebrate the work that the students have done.
+The aim of the tournament is to celebrate the work that the teams have done.
 All tournament staff will be working hard to make sure that there is a positive, encouraging atmosphere, so whether the team win an award or not they should come away feeling good about their work.
-If they’ve enjoyed working on the challenges and have fun at the tournament then you will have completed a successful first year in FIRST® LEGO® League and should be well placed to go again next season!
+If they’ve enjoyed working on the challenges and have fun at the tournament then you will have completed a successful year in FIRST® LEGO® League Challenge and should be well placed to go again next season!

 Do new teams ever win prizes in their first year?

 Yes, this happens a lot.
 A few new teams every year win the Champion’s Award at their tournament, and in 2016 the top award at the UK and Ireland Final was won by a primary school team who were taking part for the first time.
-They went on to represent their country at the FIRST® LEGO® League World Festival in the USA, where they won an award for innovation.
+They went on to represent their country at the FIRST® LEGO® League Challenge World Festival in the USA, where they won an award for innovation.